andrewherren/implementations/README.md

-# implementations
+# Implementations
-Implementations of common algorithms / statistical methods for didactic purposes
+The goal of this repo is to write minimal implementations of common algorithms / statistical methods for didactic purposes